o7q/KineticDamage/README.md

 <br>

 **KineticDamage**\
-Written in Java for FabricMC in IntelliJ.
+Written in Java for FabricMC.